Benefits Of Social Anxiety Group Therapy

 Exposure work

 Exposure work is a cognitive-behavioral technique that involves gradually exposing an individual to feared thoughts, feelings and/or situations, which can decrease anxiety levels over time in a process called habituation.
-In group therapy, an exposure may be done through role play, where other people of the group simulate an anxiety-producing situation, such as asking someone on a date or having a group of people sing “Happy Birthday” in public.
+In group therapy, exposure may be done through role play, where other people in the group simulate an anxiety-producing situation, such as asking someone on a date or having a group of people sing “Happy Birthday” in public.
 This technique can be effective in a cognitive-behavioral group, because the group format can allow groups to face their social fears, while also being around others who understand social anxiety.

 Cognitive restructuring